ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-code-linters.md

 * code is read more often than written
 * setting up a linter in your editor takes 5 minutes
 * those 5 minutes are redeemed across the lifetime of the project
+* linters shortcut the `edit-run-debug and repeat` workflow

 # Rules to choose linters

 1. Choose a few
-1. Stick with with them
+1. Stick with them

 We chose:
   - [flake8](https://pypi.org/project/black/) because it simple,